Euclidean space as a vector space

 It can be geometrically visualised for 1≤n≤3 only.

-6. Vector Space: Let F=R or C, where C is the field of complex numbers.
+6. Vector Space: Let F=R or C, where C is set of complex numbers which is described below in Note (ii).
 Given a non-empty set V and operations "+" (called addition) and "." (called scalar multiplication), the system (V , + , .) together with F is called a vector space over F, if the following conditions hold:

 For Addition: